aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 * Create a new file, `/store/store.js`.
 * Import `createStore` and `applyMiddleware` from the redux library.
-* Import our `rootReducer` and thunk middleware (write it yourself, or import the library).
+* Import our `rootReducer` and thunk middleware.
+Write it yourself, or import the library.
+If you use the library don't forget to install it!
 * Define a new function, `configureStore`, that accepts a single argument, `preloadedState`.
 * `configureStore` should return a new `store` with the `rootReducer` and `preloadedState` passed in.